 Ecology Meets Genomics

-The Intelligence Advanced Research Projects Activity (IARPA) seeks information from the community on the feasibility of using existing genomic, geographic, or other relevant databases to determine the geographic provenance (geospecificity) of a metagenomic sample.
-This request for information (RFI) is issued solely for information gathering and planning purposes; this RFI does not constitute a formal solicitation for proposals.
+The Intelligence Advanced Research Projects Activity seeks information from the community on the feasibility of using existing genomic, geographic, or other relevant databases to determine the geographic provenance (geospecificity) of a metagenomic sample.
+This request for information is issued solely for information gathering and planning purposes; this RFI does not constitute a formal solicitation for proposals.
 The following sections of this RFI define the overall scope of the technical domain of interest, along with instructions for the preparation and submission of responses.

 Background & Scope

 Metagenomics is the study of a community of organisms’ genetic material recovered from environmental samples.
 We hypothesize that by correlating the genetic information within a metagenomic sample with information about species co-occurrence and range it may be possible to ascertain where, and perhaps when, a sample was collected.
 We are aware of a number of projects and databases across a spectrum of disciplines (genomics, biology, ecology, to name a few) that could be relevant to our objective.
 The purpose of this RFI is to learn more about the content and accuracy of the various relevant databases and their metadata, and to explore whether and how the community believes these databases could be used individually or together to determine the geospecificity of a metagenomic sample to a given degree of accuracy.